jumphone/www/courses/Programming_I/w04_Control_Flow/handout.md

 **Key Concepts:** Repetition, loop variable, termination condition

 **Talking Points:**
-- `while` loops are for *indefinite* repetition (don't know exact iterations upfront)
 - The loop variable `runs_remaining` must change inside the loop
 - Without `runs_remaining = runs_remaining - 1`, it's an infinite loop
 - The `time.sleep(1)` simulates work; in real code this could be sensor reading, file processing, etc.

-**Demonstration Tip:** Run this code live and show how the counter decrements.
-Then comment out the decrement line to show an infinite loop (but have Ctrl+C ready!).

 ---